clarin-eric/curation-dashboard/README.md

 Deployable web application

 ### link checker
-Stand-alone application for permanent checking of http links
+Stand-alone application for permanent checking of http links.
+See [this separate github repository](https://github.com/acdh-oeaw/stormychecker) for details